hyperledger/identus-mediator/logging.md

 ## Code

-To have a concise code we have created a Middleware that modifies the Annotations in the Scope before each execution of that endpoint, to include the trace ID of the request.
+To have a concise code, we have created a middleware that modifies the annotations in the scope before each execution of that endpoint and includes the trace ID of the request.
 See code in file `TraceIdMiddleware` (`mediator/src/main/scala/io/iohk/atala/mediator/TraceIdMiddleware.scala`).

 ## Logging Backend

-We use the Simple Logging Facade for Java (SLF4J) API to call the logging backend is determined at runtime.
+We use the Simple Logging Facade for Java (SLF4J) API to call the logging backend determined at runtime.

 ### Logging Pattern